ahmedSamir01/Elite/README.md

 # Elite

-Details: Website for An Independent Design And Development Agency (EliteCrop)
+Website for An Independent Design And Development Agency (EliteCrop)

-Used technologies:
+## Used technologies:

     HTML
     CSS